 Baby reveal cake ideas

 By cake, I mean treats!
-These cute cakes and cookies re filled with blue or pink goodies.
-I love the idea of having a simple family dinner with one of these for desert to share the fun news.
+These cute cakes and cookies are filled with blue or pink goodies.
+I love the idea of having a simple family celebration with one of these for desert to share the fun news.

 A gender reveal cake does not get much cuter than this simple layered cake filled with blue M&M’s.
 Consider doing a similar idea with cupcakes to share too.
 Get the complete recipe on Betty Crocker.